UtrechtUniversity/icommands-docker/README.md

 This needs only to be done once, but if for some reason the image is deleted from the local cache, you will encounter the error `Unable to find image 'ghcr.io/utrechtuniversity/docker_icommands:0.2' locally` when executing a command.
 In that case, simply pull the container again.

-#### Building the container (optional)
+#### Locally building the container (optional)
-If for some reason you wish to build your own container image rather than download the image from the registry, clone this repository, and execute the following command in the root of the cloned repo:
+If for some reason you wish to build your own container image rather than download the image from the registry, clone [the repository](https://github.com/UtrechtUniversity/icommands-docker), and execute the following command in the root of the cloned repository:

 ```bash
 $ sudo docker build -t <tag> .